bash-bits/bb-import/README.md

 bash install.sh
 ```

-Of course, because you're one of *THOSE* people, you're probably only going to want to execute that last line after you've had a good sticky-beak at the options available in the accompanying bb-import.ini configuration file.
+Of course, you're probably only going to want to execute that last line after you've had a good sticky-beak at the options available in the accompanying bb-import.ini configuration file.
 I'm sure you won't be disappointed - there's PLENTY of options in BB-Import that you can customize to your own liking.

 [`^ Top`](#toc)